gazebosim/gz-transport/tutorials/02_installation.md

 ## Overview

-This page contains instructions to install Ignition Transport on all the support platforms including major Linux distributions, Mac OS X and Windows.
+This page contains instructions to install Gazebo Transport on all the support platforms including major Linux distributions, Mac OS X and Windows.

-You can find all Ignition Transport versions at [https://ignitionrobotics.org/libs/transport](https://ignitionrobotics.org/libs/transport).
+You can find all Gazebo Transport versions at [https://ignitionrobotics.org/libs/transport](https://ignitionrobotics.org/libs/transport).

 # Binary Install